Mayamariaruth/denice-hedstrom/README.md

 - I would add more content to explain shortly what the different offerings entail and give them all a section each on the page.
 For a bigger project, I would create a separate page for each offering and have buttons linking to Denice's calendly instead for direct booking.

 __Contact page__
+- I would create a real contact form (since this one is a mock one) with the 'POST' method.
 - I would change the background to an image to make the page look a bit more playful, it looks a bit simple at the moment.

 __Thank you page__